indirectlylit/pupil-docs/src/invisible/explainers/basic-concepts.md

 ## Recordings
 A recording starts and stops when you press the red record button in Pupil Invisible Companion App.
 While this should feel similar to recording a video, there is a lot more happening behind the scenes.
 When you are recording with Pupil Invisible Companion App, you are capturing not only video data but several more sensors (see [Data Streams](/invisible/explainers/data-streams)).

 Recordings are designed to be as robust as possible.
 If at any point a sensor is disconnected during a recording, it will automatically start capturing again as soon as it is reconnected.
-You could start a recording with no Pupil Invisible glasses connected and plug them in at a later time.
+You could start a recording with Pupil Invisible glasses completely unplugged from the Companion Device, and then later plug them in.
 As soon as they are connected, data will be captured.

-The Pupil Invisible Companion App has several more features to ensure a robust data collection and will e.g. warn you in case the Companion device's battery is running low or if you run out of storage space.
+The Pupil Invisible Companion App has several more features to ensure robust data collection.
+Example: If the Companion Device's battery is running low, or if you are running low on storage space the app will notify you.

 ## Wearers
-Wearers are the people wearing your Pupil Invisible glasses.
+Wearers are the people wearing the Pupil Invisible glasses.
 In a typical study, each subject would be a wearer.
-Every recording you make is assigned to a wearer to help you organize your recordings.
+Every recording you make is assigned to a wearer.
+This will help you organize your recordings.
 You can create new wearers on the fly in the Pupil Invisible Companion App or in advance in Pupil Cloud.

-Every wearer is assigned a unique ID, such that you can edit the name and profile picture at any time without mixing up your recordings.
+Every wearer is assigned a unique ID.
+This means that you can edit the name and profile picture at any time without mixing up your recordings.

 In some cases, it can make sense to use the offset correction feature to compensate for systematic offsets in the predictions of individual wearers (see [Apply offset correction](/invisible/how-tos/tools/apply-offset-correction)).
-The offset you set will be saved in the wearer profile and applied to future recordings of this subject automatically.
+The offset will be saved in the wearer profile and applied to future recordings of this subject automatically.

 ## Templates
 Templates are used to add meta-data to a recording (e.g. age, gender, or location).
 They are forms that can be filled out at recording time to document important information for your study.
 The responses will be saved alongside the recording.
 Further, templates define a naming scheme for recordings.
-If, for example, you add a field for the `Experiment Name` to the form, you can set this value to be added to your recording names automatically.
+For example, if you add a field for the `Experiment Name` to the form, you can set this value to be added to your recording names automatically.
 This is useful if you have a pre-defined structure for your study.

 ### Form for Meta-Data
 You can create new templates in Pupil Cloud and customize them to your use case.
-You can add as many form fields as you want, including text fields and multiple-choice fields.
+You can add as many form fields as you want, including text fields and multiple choice fields.

-You can set individual fields of the template to be "required", such that a recording can not be stopped before filling out those fields.
+You can set individual fields of the template to be "required", such that a recording can not be saved without filling out those fields.

-Before your templates become available for selection in the Pupil Invisible Companion app, you need to **publish** them.
-After they are published, they can no longer be edited to ensure consistency between responses.
+In order for your templates be available in the Pupil Invisible Companion app, you need to **publish** them.
+After they are published, they can no longer be edited.
+This is done in order to ensure consistency between responses.

 Some example use-cases for template forms include: